DavidStevensonVtex/Java/Sams-Teach-Yourself-Java/day-7/README.md

 If your method throws its own exceptions, you should declare that it throws those methdos using the `throws` statement.

 If you method overrides a superclass method that has a `throws` statement, you can throw the same types of checked exceptions or subclases of those exceptions; you cannot throw any different types of checked exceptions.

+#### When Not to Use Exceptions

+Use the array length to avoid `ArrayIndexOutOfBounds` exceptions.

+Test string inputs to be the proper number type (int), rather than relying on conversion errors.

+You create more work for everyone involved when you get carried away with exceptions.

+Declare only the exceptions that have a reasonably fair chance of happening and that make sense for the overall design of your classes.